 When we were in Business School, our professors used to give us projects to test our entrepreneur spirits.
 I remember, during one such project, we were required to form groups and come up with a business plan.
-One of my classmates came with an amazing idea, but when asked how he will execute it and how he will encourage his leads to prospects, he replied, “I’ll just wing it.”
+One of my classmates came with an amazing idea, but when asked how he will execute it and how he will encourage his leads to become prospects, he replied, “I’ll just wing it.”
 My professor was not pleased.
 And, that’s how he lectured us on how ideas are worth nothing, and it is the execution that always matters (paraphrasing Steve Jobs).
 But what has this got to do with lead stages?
 Let me tell you.

 Your business idea, like my classmate’s, might be the next big thing.
 But, again, before you put it into action, you need to define your sales funnel and the various stages at the very beginning.
 You need to track the leads as they pass from one stage to another.
 This article is going to be all about the different lead stages and how you can define them for your own business.